HostedHooks/nextjs-sample-app/README.md

 After creating your accout, you need to [generate a new app](https://docs.hostedhooks.com/getting-started/webhooks/setup-your-app#1-generate-an-app) where events are occurring and you want to notify your subscribers of.

 ### Step 3.
-Create a Webhook Event for your app instance.
+Create a Webhook Event for your app instance

 Next, go to your app and create a [Webhook Event](https://docs.hostedhooks.com/developer-resources/components/webhook-events) for your app that subscribers can subscribe to.